-Generative Design Workflows with Project Refinery and Dynamo
+Generative Design Workflows with Project Refinery and Dynamo (sold out)

 A parametric model generates an infinite number of designs.
 How can we navigate this vast design space of possibilities to find the high-performing designs?
 This workshop will introduce workflows that help us answer such a question using Dynamo for Revit and Project Refinery, an Autodesk generative design tool for design option generation, search and optimization.
 During this workshop participants will learn how to build geometry generators and evaluators using visual programming in Dynamo; how to use these generators and evaluators to drive multi-objective optimization towards specified goals in Refinery; and how to use Refinery’s tools to evaluate the generated optimal solutions and integrate some of these designs back to Revit.